-Tip: If the summary bar is grayed out with a lock icon, then the automation has been programmed and locked by your Control4 Dealer, and only they can change it, unless they unlock it.
+3 If the summary bar is grayed out with a lock icon, then the automation has been programmed and locked by your Control4 Dealer, and only they can change it, unless they unlock it.

-- 3 Select an action ("Then").
-The configuration screen for that action opens. - 4 Follow the on-screen prompts to finish adding the action.
+- 4 Select an action.
+The configuration screen for that action type opens. - 5 Follow the on-screen prompts to complete the automation.